 Brittany and Joanne teamed up to fundraise for a borehole (deep water well) at Beretta Primary.
 In 2006, a well was completed the help of South African friends Brendon and Sheri Schmikl.
 Water at Beretta Primary significantly improved student health and nutrition through a thriving garden.
 In 2007, a documentary was produced on A Spring of Hope and the changes at Beretta Primary since the addition of the well.
 The documentary was updated in 2010 and serves to educate people on the topic of the world water crisis and A Spring of Hope’s work.

 Beretta continues to serve as the primary model of success for A Spring of Hope, which was later founded in 2007 and has grown into a professional NGO with an ambitious and unique mission to combine clean water access with economic and social development programs.
 Beretta Primary has capitalized on their water investment by expanding their tremendous garden and by selling their surplus fruits and vegetables to the community.
 The school won a 10,000 ZAR ($1,000 USD) prize for their garden in 2010 and continues to exhibit incredible entrepreneurship and drive to improve the quality of life and education of its students.
-Today, ASOH has 42 partner schools in the Limpopo and Mpumalanga provinces of South Africa.
+Today, ASOH has partnered with over 40 schools, clinics, and community gardens in the Limpopo and Mpumalanga provinces of South Africa.
 ASOH has become a team of highly motivated young activists, engineers, and thinkers.